-I am a Reader (Associate Professor) in Management at the Essex Business School, a Research Associate at the Oxford Internet Institute and Head of Digital Research at the Autonomy think tank.
+He is a Reader (Associate Professor) in Management at the Essex Business School and a Research Associate at the Oxford Internet Institute.

 Subscribe to my weekly newsletter Does not Compute which offers commentary and analysis on artificial intelligence